UTAH LEADS TOGETHER

 Released June 17, 2020 – Utah leaders remain confident that as the COVID-19 pandemic ends, Utah will emerge even stronger.
 This plan provides clarity, confidence, and context for that recovery.

-Volumes I, II and III of the Utah Leads Together plan presented economic phases, color-coded health guidance, instructions for high-risk individuals, recommendations from Utah’s multi-cultural communities, and initial plans for Utah’s next economy.
+Volumes I, II and III of the Utah Leads Together plan presented economic phases, color-coded health guidance, instructions for higher-risk individuals, recommendations from Utah’s multi-cultural communities, and initial plans for Utah’s next economy.

 This edition, Volume IV, of the Utah Leads Together plan, presents Utah’s economic recovery and revitalization plan.